Low Entropy and the Mean Curvature Flow with Surgery: Concluding Remarks.

 Relatedly, we remark it is easy to see that low entropy, mean convex hypersurfaces and 2-convex hypersurfaces are different subsets of the space of all embedded hypersurfaces.
-For example, by replacing a small piece varying a small piece of a low entropy, mean convex hypersurface one can easily find a nearby hypersurface that is mean convex but not two convex, and the nearby hypersurface can be constructed to have low entropy as well by the continuity of the entropy under $C^3$ bounded perturbations as used above.
+For example, by varying a small piece of a low entropy, mean convex hypersurface near a distance maximizing point from the origin, which must be locally convex, by ``flattening'' one can easily find a nearby hypersurface that is mean convex but not two convex, and the nearby hypersurface can be constructed to have low entropy as well since the entropy functionals concentrated near the maximal point where the variation is done will be approximately 1 throughout the isotopy by making the support of the variation small.
 So there are low entropy, mean convex hypersurfaces that aren't 2-convex; on the other hand, there are also 2-convex hypersurfaces that aren't low entropy.
-One way to construct such a 2-convex hypersurface that is not of low entropy is to construct a very fine lattice and construct a 2-convex hypersurface $M$ around it so that it has very high surface area in a fixed ball (say $B(0,1)$).
-If the lattice is fine enough one can arrange $F_{0,1}(M)$ to be as large as one wants then. $ $
+One way to construct such a 2-convex hypersurface that is not of low entropy is to consider a tubular neighborhood of a curve winding around the shrinking $S^n$: it is easy to construct a sequence of curves so that the area of these neighborhoods approaches twice the area of the shrinking sphere and so that the neighborhoods are 2 convex.
+The Gaussian area ($F_{0,1}$ functional) of these examples will be about twice that of $\Lambda_n$ then and hence bigger than 2 (since we always have $\Lambda_n > \sqrt{2}$) so not low entropy. $ $

-When one relaxes the mean convexity assumption, the singularity models in addition to the shrinking sphere and 2-convex cylinder are asymptotically conical self-shrinkers - see \cite{BSW}.
-These correspond more or less to removable singularities but still they obstruct progress on defining a mean curvature flow with surgery with no curvature convexity assumption.
-If one could rule these cones out however, so the only singularities are mean convex, there is hope to provide a mean curvature flow with surgery for low entropy hypersurfaces with no curvature condition.
-One way to do so concievably is to show that mean convex singularities have parabolic mean convex neighborhoods, a folklore conjecture in the field, but to the author's knowledge no results one way or the other are known in this direction.

 \begin{appendix}